Swetko/cse455-hw2/README.md

 Please run all executables from `cse455-hw2`.
 Cmake is set-up so the executables appear in the main folder.

+You can use `./test0`, `test1` to test your previous code as well.
+Also `./test2` is provided which is a sample driver program and does some basic tests and runs most parts of your algorithm.
+If `./test2` runs without errors and produces some panoramic images as well as good matches then it's a good chance that you are about 75% done.

 ## Let's make a panorama! ##